PatrickF1/fzf.fish/README.md

 ### Pass fzf options for a specific command

-The following variables can store custom options that will be passed to fzf by their respective command:
+The following variables configure the fzf options for their respective command:

 | Command           | Variable              |
 | ----------------- | --------------------- |